+- New Employment:

+- You must enroll within 60 days of new employment.
+The 60 day period begins upon completion of an employer imposed waiting period (not to exceed 90 days), if any, and

-- New Employment: - o Enroll them within 60 days after the event. - You must pay any required costs of coverage.
+- · You must pay any required costs of coverage.

-• Family Status Change:
+- Family Status Change:

-- If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any of these special enrollment events happens:
+- If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any one of these special enrollment events happens:

 - Marriage.

 - Birth of a newborn.

 - Adoption or placement of a Child in your home.

-- If any one of these events happens, You must enroll yourself and your Eligible Dependents promptly.
+- · If any one of these events happens, You must enroll yourself and your Eligible Dependents prompltly.

-To do so:
+- To do so:

 - Enroll within 60 days after the event.

-EBSA Disaster Relief Notice 2020-01
+- EBSA Disaster Relief Notice 2020-01